 If you have just started a business (blog, website, store), and got a brand new logo then it is important to consider getting your logo copyrights right from the beginning.

 Your brand logo symbol represents your business and is one of the first things that people may notice about it.
-So, you need to protect your original logo design and prevent other people from copying it by getting a copyright or trademark registered.
+So, you need to protect your original design when you are creating a logo and prevent other people from copying it by getting a copyright or trademark registered.

 The process is quite simple and easy.
 You can register for a copyright of your logo design in the U.S. Copyright Office.
 All you have to do is fill out the application online and submit the fees.
 Once it’s approved, your logo design will be protected from infringement such as imitation or plagiarism.